Mishima Station incident: Aftermath and trial

 In 1997, JR West announced changes to the door structure of all Shinkansen trains running on the Tokaido and San'yō Shinkansen lines.
 This included changes to mechanisms meant to keep the doors closed while the train is in motion.
-For the series of train involved, the speed in which the seal for the doors are activated was changed from zero to 30 kph.
+For the series of train involved, the speed at which the seal for the doors is activated was changed from zero to 30 kph.

 In March 2001, the bereaved family sued JR Central for negligence leading to the fatality.
 At the trial, it was determined that the student lacked the responsibilities and awareness expected of those using the trains.
 At the same time, it was determined that the company had the ability (and responsibility) to ensure that the Shinkansen train was ready to depart, and thus prevent the accident.
 As a result, the Shizuoka District Court ruled that JR Central was 60% at fault while the victim was 40% at fault.
 As a result, JR Central was ordered to pay the family ¥48,460,000 (Around $320,000 USD, inflation adjusted).
 Both sides appealed to the ruling.
 However, a settlement was reached at the Tokyo High Court later that year on 26 November, almost six years after the incident occurred.